rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Power Management Requirements

-Although this interface is not required to be involved in any of the power management operations, the state transitions shall not affect its operation. e.g. on resumption from a low power state, the interface shall operate as if no transition has occurred.
+Although this interface is not required to be involved in any of the power management operations, the state transitions must not affect its operation. e.g. on resumption from a low power state, the interface must operate as if no transition has occurred.

 ### Asynchronous Notification Model